 - Yoast is a search engine optimisation plug-in for WordPress websites

-- HubSpot - while HubSpot always offers its CRM free of charge along with a free version of its sales and marketing tools, they have currently expanded the number of features included in the free package, which include landing pages and chat bots
+- HubSpot - HubSpot offers its CRM free of charge along with a free version of its sales and marketing tools

 Free tools for working remotely